darioizzo/dcgp-paper/paper.md

 # Methods

-In `dcgp` computer programs are encoded using the Cartesia Genetic Programming (CGP) encoding [@miller:2011], that is an acyclic graph representation of the program.
+In `dcgp` computer programs are encoded using the Cartesian Genetic Programming (CGP) encoding [@miller:2011], that is an acyclic graph representation of the program.
 A Cartesian genetic program, in its original form, is depicted in \autoref{fig:cgp}, and is defined by the number of inputs $n$, the number of outputs $m$, the number of rows $r$, the number of columns $c$, the levels-back $l$, the arity $a$ of its kernels (non-linearities) and the set of possible operations, or *kernels*.
 With reference to \autoref{fig:cgp}, each of the $n + rc$ nodes in a CGP is assigned a unique id.
 The vector of integers:
 $$
 \mathbf x_I = [F_0, C_{0,0}, C_{0,1}, ...,  C_{0, a}, F_1, C_{1,0}, ....., O_1, O_2, ..., O_m]